To give your bananas the best possible start in life; choose a wind-protected, full-sun position.

 Remove the bottom couple of hands to increase the overall size and length of the remaining fruit.
 These lower hands are noticeably smaller than the ones above, and you can just snap them off with your fingers.

 When the fingers start to turn upwards, put a banana bunch cover over the bunch to (hopefully) discourage hungry birds and flying foxes.
 Tie the top end of the bag around the bunch stem and leave the bottom end hanging open for air flow to reduce humidity.

 There’s no hard and fast rule about removing the bell.
 Some commercial growers remove it because they believe it drains nutrients from the bunch.
 Others leave it on because they believe the weight helps the bunch to hang straighter.

 Watch the developing fruit for signs of almost-ripeness.
 The corners will round off, and the fruit will fill out.
-Don’t leave them on the tree to ripen to yellow, otherwise the whole bunch will ripen all at once.
+Don’t leave them on the tree to ripen to yellow, otherwise the natural gas produced from a ripe fruit will cause the whole bunch to ripen all at once.
 Take a finger off the top hand and bring it inside.
 Once it looks ripe enough, taste it.
 If the flavour is good, then you can remove the whole hand.
 If not, then leave it for another day, and try again.

 If you want to remove the whole bunch